1992–93 in English football: Diary of the season

 15 December 1992 – Micky Quinn signs for Coventry City on a permanent basis for £250,000, having scored six goals in four matches on loan.

 18 December 1992 – Liverpool sign Norway defender Stig Inge Bjørnebye from Rosenborg for £600,000.
 A takeover of Peterborough United sees manager Chris Turner installed as chairman, with Lil Fuccillo being appointed manager.

 19 December 1992 – Coventry City thrash Liverpool 5–1 at Highfield Road, inflicting Liverpool's heaviest league defeat for 16 years.
 Micky Quinn scores twice, taking his tally to eight goals in five matches, as does defender Brian Borrows.
 Aston Villa drop two points in their title, being held to a 1–1 draw with Manchester City at Maine Road.
 Tranmere strengthen their hold on second place in Division One with a 3–0 home win over sixth-placed Wolves.

 20 December 1992 – Eric Cantona scores his first goal for Manchester United in a 1–1 league draw with Chelsea at Stamford Bridge.
-Crystal Palace beat Leeds 1–0 at Selhurst Park to make it three league wins a row, lifting them out of the relegation zone.
+Crystal Palace beat Leeds 1–0 at Selhurst Park to make a third consecutive league title, lifting them out of the relegation zone.

 21 December 1992 – Norwich are still four points ahead at the top of the Premier League despite a 2–0 home defeat to their East Anglian rivals Ipswich Town, who are now sixth in the table.

 22 December 1992 – Chelsea sign Russian goalkeeper Dmitri Kharin from CSKA Moscow for £200,000.

 26 December 1992 – Manchester United draw 3–3 at Sheffield Wednesday after being 3–0 down at half time, and are now second in the table behind Norwich City.
 Micky Quinn's good form for Coventry City continues as he scores twice in their 3–0 home win over title-chasing Aston Villa, making it 10 goals in his first six games for the club.
 Alan Shearer scores in a 3–1 home win for Blackburn over Leeds United to take his goals tally to 16 in the league and 22 in all competitions, but suffers a serious knee injury and is expected to be ruled out until next season.
 Crystal Palace win for the fourth game in succession, beating their tenants Wimbledon 2–0 to climb up to 17th place and push them deeper into relegation trouble.
 In the Division One promotion race, Newcastle maintain a wide lead at the top of the table by beating Wolves 2–1 at home, West Ham's hopes of automatic promotion are dented when they are held to a 1–1 draw by Charlton at the recently reopened Valley, and Brentford and Grimsby both win their Boxing Day fixtures to close in the playoff places.